Board of Directors

 Vote for board members

 Voting for directors in each of Verendrye Electric’s three districts is vital part of the annual meeting.
-Verendyre has nine board members - three from each district.
+Verendrye has nine board members - three from each district.
 There is one board member in each district up for election each year.
 Candidates are nominated at caucus meetings held in April, but nominations can also come from the floor at the annual meeting.
 Verendrye publishes the dates and locations of the caucus meetings in March in North Dakota Living, on its website and through other digital communications.

 The following are our current board members.